gamemanual0/gm0/source/docs/awards/award-types.rst

       The Judges Choice Award is meant to recognize a team that doesn't fit into any of the existing award categories, but the judges still felt the team deserved to win an award for their outstanding effort or other experience.
 This award is very subjective, and doesn't advance teams.
 It is also optional to give at every competition, but in some regions given at every competition unless the judges don't find a deserving team.

    Promote Award and Compass Award
       The Promote and Compass awards are optional awards that are usually given only at state championships and world championships.
 These awards do not require an engineering notebook to win, but do not advance teams.
 They are submitted as a video no longer than 1 minute.
 The Promote award is for creating a PSA for *FIRST* with a specific video prompt.
-This prompt changes every year, and is found in |gm1|.
+This prompt changes every year, and is found in the |cm|.
 The Compass award is for recognizing an outstanding mentor.
 Submitting these awards is usually done on a case-by-case basis, where the event organizer sends teams instructions on how to submit.

       Some good Promote award submissions include: